macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 28: June 30, 2018

+**Today's Progress**: #R2D28 Level Up at #Codewars.
+On my way to become a JS ninja :-) Daily JS practice with kata "Is it a number?", "Safen User Input Part I - htmlspecialchars", "Function 1 - hello world", & "No Loops 2 - You only need one" #100DaysOfCode

+**Thoughts:** Rank 11,200 @ Codewars

 ## Day 27: June 29, 2018

 **Today's Progress**: #R2D27 #Filemaker development did go well today.
 Daily JS practice with kata "Grasshopper - Terminal game move function", "Return the day", "Is he gonna survive?", & "Will there be enough space?" #Codewars. #100DaysOfCode